imanidris21/The-Detection-Game/README.md

 ## Acknowledgments

-This project uses DINOv3 models developed by Meta for feature extraction in our AI detection model.
+This project uses DINOv3 models developed by Meta for feature extraction in our AI detection model. as well as AI-ArtBench Dataset and ARIA.

 ## References